xrwong00/ml-fastapi/README.md

 This project trains a **Random Forest Classifier** to detect authentic vs counterfeit banknotes, and serves predictions via a **FastAPI** REST API.

 ## 🚀 Features
-- Load and preprocess the Banknote Authentication dataset.
+- Load and preprocess the **[Banknote Authentication dataset](https://www.kaggle.com/datasets/ritesaluja/bank-note-authentication-uci-data)**.
 - Train a Random Forest Classifier.
 - Serialize the trained model into `classifier.pkl`.
 - Serve model predictions through a FastAPI app.